 Legalism is basically trying to earn your own salvation through what you do (works), this is self-righteousness.
 Godly living does require natural actions that every Christian should follow and consider, however it is not out of self-righteousness.
 I understand the confusion.
 It’s basically this.

 Legalism is about loving self, self preservation to get to Heaven, and TRUE godly living/righteousness is about loving Christ.
-It’s about a geniune relationship with God and walking in the Spirit.
-He can’t be fooled if we only proclaim but are not convicted & becoming transformed.
+It’s about a genuine relationship with God and walking in the Spirit.

-Please note: I’m not saying a believer of 6 months is going to be immediately mature or have a walk like a devoted believer of 30 years.
+Please note: I’m not saying a believer of 6 months is going to immediately be mature or have a walk like a devoted believer of 30 years.
 It takes time.
 Godly living is not about obtaining salvation, rather, maintaining and maturing a relationship with Jesus Christ through love for Him and what He has done.

 Those who truly love Jesus Christ, who have the love of God, they are convicted of sin, they do not want to do things that are sinful.
 Not to be perfect.
 Not to get to Heaven.
 Not to be a “good Christian.”
 However, those truly in the Lord, they want to live in a godly manner BECAUSE THEY LOVE JESUS!
 (Romans 7:19-20)

 Godly living has everything to do with Jesus transforming us.
 It has everything to do with us growing and being convicted by the Holy Spirit.
 Walking by the Spirit means just that & we SHOULD desire to do so!
 The sheep learn the Shepherd’s voice and follow Him.
-We obey Him.

 I do need to admit and clarify better on my posts about godly living.
 I can see how people are misunderstanding.

 Godly living is NOT living morally for the sake of making ourselves better or desiring to go to Heaven.
 Our actions as a Christian reflect Jesus.
 They don’t make us better.
 They do not cleanse us.
 Only Jesus paid the atonement for us.
 Nonetheless, those who love Jesus change spiritually because of the Holy Spirit dwelling in them, through salvation in Christ, and that spiritual transformation does change how we live.
 It changes our heart, mind, strength, and spirit.

-On my blog, I give specifics sometimes of what to look out for in our lives because scripture says we are to test the spirits, and we need to work out our own salvation (again, NOT for works to cleanse ourselves, we can’t do that, but if we really love Jesus, are we willing to walk in His ways?).
-(1 John 4:01, Philippians 2:12)
+On my blog, I give specifics sometimes of what to look out for in our lives because scripture says we are to test the spirits, and we need to work out our own salvation.
+(NOT for works to cleanse ourselves, we can’t do that, but if we love Jesus, we will walk in His ways).
+(John 15, 1 John 4:01, Philippians 2:12)

-We need to anaylze what we allow in our life and whether or not it’s drawing us closer to Jesus.
+We need to analyze what we allow in our life and whether or not it’s drawing us closer to Jesus.
 Some might be personal convictions and other things might just be sinful.

 Again, this isn’t to say we are 100% perfect.
 We will sin and we will need to seek forgiveness and repent.
 But we need to be striving towards perfection.
 We are shedding our flesh, our old life, and we are to deny ourselves.
-No one said this would be easy.
+No one said this would be easy on our own strength.
 What is desirable to our senses could very well be an idol or a stumbling block from growing in Jesus.
 That is what I hope to point out with my posts on godly living.
 (Philippians 1:06, 3:12)

 I want my readers and myself to have a better grasp of what growing in good soil looks like.
 (See Parable of Sower of Seeds)